Leafwing-Studios/fop-rules/docs/intro/building-blocks.md

 _Fonts of Power_ uses a generous **degrees of success** system: falling skill checks (especially ones you are proficient in) will often result in a selection between a **setback** and an **opportunity,** allowing you to “fail-forward”.
 Perform exceptionally well and you’ll win a **smashing success,** completing the task and winning an extra benefit.

 Skill checks play a critical role in **scenes,** dictating your progress or complications through various scenarios in a more game-like fashion.
-Scenes offer straightforward and interesting mechanics to structure the most tense moments during exploration.
+Scenes offer straightforward and interesting mechanics to structure the most tense moments during adventure.
 Rules for four types of scenes are included:

 - **Attrition Scenes:** For when you will complete your objective eventually, but suffer consequences the longer it takes.
 - **Chase Scenes:** For when the party or their adversaries are running away, either literally or metaphorically.